Move over salmon! Get your omega 3s from this wild cedar plank trout with Asian guacamole, plus, learn what makes wild trout is a Good Mood Food.

 Omega 3s in fatty fish affects the brain in many ways.
 All cell membranes are made of fat, but the only polyunsaturated fats the cell membranes in the brain can use are DHA (a type of omega 3) and arachadonic acid.
 The DHA fats create a more fluid cell membrane, improving brain functioning.
 Omega 3 fats also reduce inflammation in the brain and increase brain volume.

 Studies have shown countries with the highest intakes of fatty fish have the lowest levels of depression.
 We also know people with depression have low levels of omega 3 fats in their blood.
-There's been countless numbers of studies showing omega 3 fats can reduce symptoms of depression, including one that found omega 3s as effective as prozac.
+There's been many studies showing omega 3 fats can reduce symptoms of depression.

 So you may be thinking why not just take a supplement?
 While omega 3s are great, there are many other brain boosting nutrients in fatty fish.
 One 3 ounce serving has almost 100% your daily needs of B12.
 A deficiency in B12 has been linked to depression, irritability and cognitive decline and it's estimated that 40% of people have suboptimal levels of B12 (considered a deficiency in other countries).
 Wild trout also packs a dose of vitamin D, the sunshine vitamin, also thought to be the culprit behind seasonal affective disorder.
 Almost 75% of Americans are deficient in vitamin D.